 Buses in Asia come in many varieties: from rattling public "chicken" buses that may actually have cages of live chickens, to luxurious double-deckers with Wi-Fi such as the buses from Singapore to Kuala Lumpur.

-For bus trips in places with bad roads, try to sit near the center of the bus; it's the most stable place.
+For bus trips to places with bad roads, try to sit near the center of the bus; it's the most stable place.
 Sitting near either axle will give the bumpiest ride.

 Note: Theft on overnight buses is a problem in Asia.
 The bus crew is often to blame.
 Don't put valuables in your luggage stored in the hold (it's raided along the way), and don't fall asleep with a smartphone or MP3 player in your lap.